 In the same way that we used the rails command to create a new Rails application, we can also use a generator script to create a new controller for our project.
 This command is rails generate.
-So, to create a controller called say, we make sure we're in the demo directory and run the command, passing in the name of the controller we want to create and the names of the actions we intend for this controller to support:
+So to create a controller called say, we make sure we're in the demo directory and run the command, passing in the name of the controller we want to create and the names of the actions we intend for this controller to support:

 '''

 demo> bin/rails generate controller Say hello goodbye

-Running via Spring preloader in process 2503

-create app/controllers/say_controller.rb
+create app/controllers/say controller.rb

 route get 'say/hello'

 get 'say/goodbye'

 invoke erb

 create app/views/say

 create app/views/say/hello.html.erb

 create app/views/say/goodbye.html.erb

-invoke test unit
+invoke test_unit

-create test/controllers/say_controller_test.rb
+create test/controllers/say controller test.rb

 invoke helper

 create app/helpers/say helper.rb

 invoke test unit

 invoke assets

-invoke scss
+invoke

+SCSS

+app/assets/stylesheets/say.scss

 create

-app/assets/stylesheets/say.scss

 '''

 The rails generate command logs the files and directories it examines, noting when it adds new Ruby scripts or directories to our application.
 For now, we're interested in one of these scripts and (in a minute) the .html.erb files.
 The first source file we'll be looking at is the controller.
 You can find it in the app/controllers/say\controller.rb file.

 Let's take a look at it:

 '''

-rails6/demo1/app/controllers/say_controller.rb
+rails7/demo1/app/controllers/say_controller.rb

 class SayController < ApplicationController

 def hello

 end

 def goodbye

+end

 end

 end

 '''